-Try it! - Use the Molecules area to select and hide a structural element
+Try it! - Use the Molecules section to select and hide a structural element

-This tutorial shows how to select a particular structural element from the Molecules area.
+This tutorial shows how to select a particular structural element from the Molecules section.

 - 1. Within Protean 3D, choose File > Open from PDB.
-You may initially see a yellow warning icon (a) prompting you to type in a valid ID. - 2.
+You may initially see a yellow warning icon (A) prompting you to type in a valid ID. - 2.
 Type 7TIM into the text box.

-4. In the Explorer panel, open the Molecules area.
-Alternatively, open this area using the command View > Explorer > Molecules.
+4. In the Explorer panel, open the Molecules section.
+Alternatively, open this section using the command View > Explorer > Molecules.